dzilbermanvmw/tkgicnssupportsampleapp/README.md

 > \
 > \....

-7. Verification that CSI Driver is installed\
+7. Verify that CSI Driver is installed\
     \
     **kubectl get csidrivers**\
     NAME                     CREATED AT\